saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 This can be useful to test web apps under different network conditions.

 :::note
-Since 2017, we've provided the ability to [throttle network settings](/insights/debug/#saucethrottlenetwork) through our [Extended Debugging](/insights/debug/) feature.
+Sauce Labs also provides the ability to [throttle network settings](/insights/debug/#saucethrottlenetwork) through our [Extended Debugging](/insights/debug/) feature.
 :::

 <Tabs